-The Board also notes that the fiduciary duties placed on individual directors by the Company's governing corporate policies and the common law, and the restrictions placed by applicable corporate legislation on an individual directors' participation in decisions of the Board in which the director has an interest helps to ensure the Board operates independently of management and in the best interests of the Company.
+The Board adopted a formal Code of Business Conduct and Ethics policy (the "Code"), which is contained in the Company's Corporate Governance Material.
+The Code was last updated as of March 30, 2023.
+The Board also believes that the fiduciary duties placed on individual directors by the Company's governing corporate policies and the common law and the restrictions placed by applicable corporate legislation on an individual director's participation in decisions of the Board in which the director has an interest are sufficient to ensure that the Board operates independently of management and in the best interests of the Company.